GitterHubber21/HydroHabit/README.md

   - +500ml
   - +750ml
 - A **Hold-to-Fill** button triggers a **rain animation** that gradually fills the glass.
+- The water in the glass follows the tilt of the device.

 ### 📅 Insights Page
 - Interactive calendar highlighting days when the hydration goal was met.